• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Épervière Orangée

-The orange hawk is a plant whose growth is particularly fast and the flowering is of a blazing orange appreciated by these admirers as pollinating insects that will not fail to delight in its nectar.
+The orange sparrow is a plant whose growth is particularly fast and the flowering is of a flaming orange appreciated by these admirers as pollinating insects that will surely delight in its nectar.

 • THE MIDDLE PLANTAIN •